Counting orientations of random graphs with no directed k-cycles: Introduction

 \begin{theorem} Let $k\geq 3$ and $p = p(n) \gg n^{-1+1/(k-1)}$.
 Then, with high probability as $n \to \infty$,

-\end{theorem} The proof of this result will be outlined in the next section, but we present here a short overview of three key ideas in the proof.
-First, we ensure that the graph encoding $(k-2)$-paths is dense enough to apply the graph container lemma in an unexpected way.
-To do so, we define, for each $1 \leq r \leq k-2$, a pseudorandomness condition on the number of directed $r$-paths between small sets, and split the proof into $k-2$ cases according to whether such a pseudorandomness condition holds for a given $r$.
+\end{theorem} The proof of Theorem~\ref{thm:cycles} will be outlined in the next section, but we present here a short overview of three key ideas in the proof.
+We will be interested in an auxiliary graph encoding $(k-2)$-paths, since we will be able to encode the orientation of the neighbourhood of each vertex as an independent set in this graph.
+One of the main challenges will be ensuring this auxiliary graph is dense enough so that we may apply the graph container lemma.
+To do so, the first key idea is to define, for each $1 \leq r \leq k-2$, a pseudorandomness condition on the number of directed $r$-paths between small sets, and split the proof into $k-2$ cases according to whether such a pseudorandomness condition holds for a given $r$.
 We design these conditions in such a way that the case $r=1$ holds for any orientation of $G(n,p)$ with high probability, and such that we may finish the proof using the graph container method (introduced by Kleitman and Winston~\cite{KlWi82}, and rediscovered and developed by Sapozhenko~\cite{Sa01}) if the condition holds for $r = k-2$.
 The second key idea is how to deal with orientations that do not satisfy the pseudorandomness condition for some $2 \leq r \leq k-2$.
 In this situation, we provide a way to efficiently ``encode'' the orientations that do not satisfy the condition for some value of $r$ but do for all smaller values.

 We remark that, to implement the above two ideas, we need to construct the orientation ``online'', that is, to consider a subgraph $H \subset G(n,p)$, and for each possible orientation $\vec{H}$ of $H$, reveal the randomness between a new subset of vertices and $V(H)$ and consider all ways to extend $\vec{H}$.
 Counting orientations of $G(n,p)$ is, however, an ``offline'' problem: when exposing $G(n,p)$ in multiple rounds, the orientation of an early-round edge may depend on the randomness of later rounds.
-To circumvent this fact, we use our third key idea, which is to count the expected number of orientations of $G(n,p)$ that are $\circ_{\ell+2}$-free.
+To circumvent this fact, we use our third key idea, which is to count the expected number of orientations of $G(n,p)$ that are $\circ_{k}$-free.
 When estimating this expectation we will be able to split it in a way that makes possible to proceed inductively and use the randomness in steps after orienting part of the edges.